What is NEW RTPO?

 The NEW RTPO plans involve cities, counties, WSDOT, transit agencies, ports, and private employers.

-The NEW RTPO performs following essential tasks for the region:
+The NEW RTPO performs the following essential tasks for the region:

 - Certify that countywide planning policies and the transportation element of local comprehensive plans are consistent with the Regional Transportation Plan